 |First aid kit||Optional||Recommended|

-Obviously backpackers will need to bring other supplies for camp (e.g., bear can for food, tent, sleeping bag, sleeping pad, etc.), all of which we carry for you to buy or rent or possibly borrow.
+Obviously backpackers will need to bring other supplies for camp (e.g., bear can for food, tent, sleeping bag, sleeping pad, etc.).
+Remember that Last Minute Gear rents all the backpacking gear you will need, and we're the only shop that rents ultralight camping equipment!

 Hazards exist but can be easily avoided with advanced preparation (hence our gear list above!):